 You can make extensive API calls to any external system to fetch or push data and display it to your customers while interacting with the bot.
 You can configure them once in the API library and reuse them in any of your dialogs in that bot.

 TABLE OF CONTENTS

-A quick guide in creating a new API:
+Quick guide to creating a new API